 *Sigh* Parent-me wishes I could tell Kidless-Me to go back and appreciate that brunch a little more!

-Here’s the thing.
-Overnight Breakfast Casserole will not magically make your kids sleep until 9:30 AM, but it WILL allow you to have a warm, delicious, brunch-worthy breakfast at home in your pajamas…which is basically the next best thing.
+Give it a try yourself.
+I can’t promise that it will magically make your kids sleep until 9:30 AM, but it WILL allow you to have a warm, delicious, brunch-worthy breakfast at home in your pajamas…which is basically the next best thing.

 Loaded Egg Strata

-Technically this casserole is a breakfast egg strata, which is really just a fancy word for a breakfast casserole made with hunks of bread, an egg custard, and whatever veggies or meats tickle your fancy.
+Technically this Overnight Breakfast Casserole is a breakfast egg strata, which is really just a fancy word for a breakfast casserole made with hunks of bread, an egg custard, and whatever veggies or meats tickle your fancy.

 The casserole is assembled the night before you want to eat, which allows the bread to soak up all the yummy egg mixture.
 In the morning, just pop the strata in the oven and allow it to get all puffy and golden and crisp.
 The edges get a pleasant toasted crunch, which gives way to a soft, bread pudding-like interior.